plymouthvan/KeywordBuilder/README.md

 Notes:
 - The non-interactive CLI always writes unique keywords (stable de-duplication).
 Match-type wrapping is part of the guided flow only.
+- For multi-column templates, identical rows are removed with stable de-duplication.

 ## CSV specs
 Core CSV: